spatialwalk/AvatarKit-Web-Demo/README.md

 2. **Enter Character ID** - Specify the character to load
    - Get character ID from SDK management platform
+   - Or click the ➕ button next to "Character ID" to add a custom character ID

 3. **Load Character** - Download and initialize character resources
    - SDK will automatically download character models and textures